IntelliTect/AzureDevOps-Tools/admin-tools/readme.md

 ### Get-AgentSummaries

-Returns a summary of all non-hosted pool's agents in a given organization.
+Returns a summary of all self-hosted pool's agents in a given organization.
 Sample output

 #### Parameters